bytedance/mona-templates/app/README.md

 # mona-plugin
-This is a mona plugin project
+This is a mona app project